 Course materials will be provided in delegate packs.

-Terms and conditions
+Terms and Conditions

 In the event that you need to cancel your booking we ask that you give as much notice as possible.
 Participants cancelling more than two weeks before the start of the course will be eligible for a full refund, after that time you will be charged the full course fee.
 In the unlikely event that the short course has to be cancelled, our liability is limited to course fees only.
 We recommend that delegates have adequate cover to reclaim any travel or accommodation expenses.

-If you need to cancel, please email your request to firstname.lastname@example.org

-For further information please contact email@example.com or 0115 8231600.
+If you need to cancel or for further information, please contact firstname.lastname@example.org or 0115 8231600.